faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > but he then reached this conclusion: “I am taking the position that our faith is not only unshaken but unshakable in the Book of Mormon, and therefore we can look without fear upon all that can be said against it.”[17]
 Shortly before his death, Roberts ­further declared, “Ethan Smith played no part in the formation of the Book of Mormon.”[18]

 The fact that Roberts' testimony must be defended is, perhaps, worth commenting on.
 This historical record is clear that at least on some level Roberts struggled with the implications of his studies into potential criticism of the Book of Mormon (see Brigham Madsen's work [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V30N03_97.pdf) and [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V26N03_87.pdf)).
-Roberts' studies were performed in the 1920s and only scratch the surface of the total scholarship available today which clearly situates the Book of Mormon in the context of the early 1800s American milieu (see XXXXXXXXXXXXXXX).
+Roberts' studies were performed in the 1920s and only scratch the surface of the total scholarship available today which far more convincingly situates the Book of Mormon in the context of the early 1800s American milieu (see XXXXXXXXXXXXXXX).
 If Roberts testimony was shaken then (even if only for a time), how much more devastating to belief in a historical BoM would unbiased investigation result in today?
 Regardless, Callister and I both agree that a person should handle the primary evidence themselves in order to help them ascertain the potential authenticity of the BoM.

 > I too have read View of the Hebrews and the Book of Mormon.
 Suffice it to say, these two books have totally different objectives and writing styles.
 For example, the Book of Mormon’s principal focus is to testify of Jesus Christ and His doctrine.
 Accordingly, the historical setting is not the focus, but it is rather the background music that gives context and emphasis to the doctrine.
 The principal focus, however, for View of the Hebrews is to historically connect the Native Americans to the ancient Hebrews.
 In addition, View of the Hebrews is a series of independent quotes and purported evidences to prove its theory.
 On the other hand, the Book of Mormon is a cohesive narrative—a story of families and prophets who struggled to live God’s word.
 The purpose and style of these two books is most disparate.[19]

 It should be self-evident from the manner in which influence spreads among works of literature that a work may show possible influence from ideas in other books without necessarily duplicating the style or purpose of the influential book.
+For instance, [numerous literary works are thought to have influenced Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien%27s_influences), but few of his books are mere copies of the influential works.

 > Any honest reader can determine that for himself.